 The film stars Benedict Cumberbatch as Turing, and after its successful debut this past weekend it's getting considerable Oscar buzz.
 The Frame's John Horn interviewed Graham Moore at the Denver Airport on his way to the festival and talked with him after the screening of his first-ever produced screenplay.

-Horn also got nice and cozy with Norwegian director Morton Tlydum as they talked about the film — his first English-language feature — in the Telluride Hotel's steam room.
+Horn also got nice and cozy with Norwegian director Morten Tlydum as they talked about the film — his first English-language feature — in the Telluride Hotel's steam room.

 Moore on why he wanted to write about Alan Turing: